 It’s drugs that block only these first two receptors that have been approved for use in humans - you’ll soon see why they don’t work as well as they should!

-Where traditional medications fall short for treating high histamine levels
+Why medications fall short on treating high histamine levels

 Studies have shown that H1 and H2 receptors actually bind histamine far less than the H3 and H4 receptors.
 So, does this mean that when H1 and H2 receptors are being blocked, your high histamine is binding strongly to H3 and H4 receptors, anyway?
 It very well might.